anonymous2012000/UP-smart-contract/README.md

 ## Testing the Contract

 The core public function for testing is `verifyDegree3`.
-This function verifies that the sum of a set of degree-3 polynomials, minus an aggregate polynomial, is divisible by a degree-1 polynomial (zeta).
+This function verifies that the sum of a set of degree-3 polynomials, minus an aggregate polynomial (`gammaSum`), is divisible by a degree-1 polynomial (zeta).
 This is useful for protocols where correctness of polynomial relations must be checked efficiently on-chain.

 ### Test Example in Remix